TejasMedade/E-Commmerce-Application/README.md

  - **Order Management**

-   - Endpoint for Updating Order Status
+   - Endpoint for Updating Order Status( Processed, Failed , To be Dispatched, Out For Delivery, Returned, Replaced )
    - Endpoint for Searching Orders by User Details
    - Endpoint for Searching Orders by Order Information
    - Endpoint for Retrieving Order Information